-The duration of the contest shall be three rounds of two minutes each, with a one-minute rest period between rounds.
-In case of a tie score after the completion of the 3rd round, a 4th round of two minutes will be conducted as the Golden Point Round, after a one-minute rest period following the 3rd round.

-The duration of each round may be adjusted to 1 minute x 3 rounds, 1 minute 30 seconds x 3 rounds or 2 minutes x 2 rounds upon the decision of the Organizing Committee for the pertinent championships.
-The Organizing Committee should take classification into consideration when deciding duration of contest; different durations of contest can be used for different classes.
+- 4.1 The duration of the contest shall be three rounds of two minutes each, with a thirty-second or one-minute rest period between rounds.
+In case of a tie score after the completion of the 3rd round, a 4th round of one minute will be conducted as the "Golden Round," after a one-minute rest period following the 3rd round. - 4.2 The duration of each round may be adjusted to 1 minute x 3 rounds, 1 minute 30 seconds x 3 rounds or 2 minutes x 2 rounds upon the decision of the Organizing Committee for the pertinent championships. - 4.3 The Organizing Committee should take Sport Classes into consideration when determining duration of contest; different durations of contest can be used for different Sport Classes. - 4.4 Competitions may also be held in a one round system, with the round between four to five minutes.
+In this format, each coach will be allowed to call for one to two thirty-second time-out at any time during the one round contest.
+The length of the round and the number of time outs per coach will be decided by the Tournament Organizing Committee.